Are you ready for graduate school?

 The letters of recommendation

 - A good letter of recommendation should be customized for you and for your program.
 It should address what qualities you have that are a good fit for the program for which you are applying.

 - Allow your sponsor enough time to write a thoughtful letter.
 These are busy people who are doing you a favor.
 Respectfully include the date you need it and where to send it.

 - Include an envelope so that they can sign, seal, and return it to you!

 As you begin to investigate graduate school, you will hear about entrance exams and skills tests.
 Test results are a critical part of the admission packet.
 Tests are determined by the program you select and what you want to teach, so be sure to review the test requirements for each program.
 Tests are administered by several testing vendors outside of PSU.
 See the program website for details.

 Students interested in entering an education-oriented profession should have at least some "experiences" in the field prior to applying, and they should speak of those experiences in their personal statements.

 Leading, learning, life changing… this simple phrase guides everything you will experience as a student at Portland State University’s Graduate School of Education (GSE).
 Here you will gain the skills necessary to become a leader and prepare for a great experience.
 By the time your studies are complete, you will have had a life-changing experience that points you down the path of a successful future.

 See an academic advisor for more information.
 Whether you are a brand new university student, finishing an undergraduate program, or transferring in to PSU, it’s a good idea to have as much information as possible.
-Our on-campus open advising sessions are open to everyone and are held year-round in the Graduate School of Education, 615 SW Harrison, Portland, Oregon.
+Our on-campus open advising sessions are open to everyone and are held year-round on the second floor of the Fourth Avenue Building, 1900 SW 4th Ave, Portland, Oregon.
 Please see the schedule below or call 503-725-4819 for an appointment.